 VI.
 Appendix

-Appendixes, if needed, appear before the acknowledgment.
+The program that the author creates can be access in this GitHub link :

+https://github.com/mkamadeus/Discrete-Mathematics-Quadtree-Decomposition

 VII.
 Acknowledgment

 The preferred spelling of the word “acknowledgment” in American English is without an “e” after the “g.”
 Use the singular heading even if you have many acknowledgments.
 Avoid expressions such as “One of us (S.B.A.) would like to thank ... .”
 Instead, write “F. A. Author thanks ... .”
 Sponsor and financial support acknowledgments are placed in the unnumbered footnote on the first page.